DanielSayegh/IBM-Data-Science-Certification-Capstone/README.md

 # IBM-Data-Science-Certification-Capstone
 All notebooks required for the IBM Data Science Certification Capstone project.
+This project tasks an individual in predicting whether or not the first stage of a SpaceX Falcon 9 rocket will land successfully.
+This is done through the use of webscraping, data collection, data wrangling, creation of machine learning models, as well as visualization.
+This project exhibits a deeper understanding in all major areas of Data Science.